flowdee/easy-amazon-links/readme.txt

 Go to your post/page editor, mark a text and hit our TinyMCE button.

 Alternatively you can use our shortcode: e.g. [eal]Amazon Echo Dot[/eal]

+= How does geotargeting work exactly? =

+In order to redirect your site visitors to their nearest Amazon store, the plugin needs to find out their country.
+This is done by passing their IP to the API of the following services: [ipinfo.io](https://ipinfo.io/) and [freegeoip.net](https://freegeoip.net/).
+Additionally the country will be stored for a few hours in a cookie.

+Now all plugin generated affiliate links will be replaced by using the local tracking ids you entered on the plugin settings page before.

+Geotargeting is an optional feature and must be expressly activated.

 = Multisite supported? =